hphelion/documentation/commercial/GA1/commercial.undercloud-storage-storeserv.md

 1. HP Helion Cloud is deployed.

-2. Sirius service is up and running in the Undercloud
+2. Sirius service is up and running in the Undercloud.

-3. HP StoreServ/3PAR device is accessible from Undercloud
+3. HP StoreServ/3PAR device is accessible from Undercloud.

-4. HP StoreServ/3PAR device(running operating system v 3.1.3 or later) is accessible by Cinder and Compute nodes running in Overcloud
+4. HP StoreServ/3PAR device(running operating system v 3.1.3 or later) is accessible by Cinder and Compute nodes running in Overcloud.

-5. Common Provisioning Groups (CPGs) are created for HP StoreServ (also named as  3PAR)
+5. Common Provisioning Groups (CPGs) are created for HP StoreServ (also named as  3PAR).

 6. HP 3PAR REST service is running and  HTTPS is enabled.